 According to the company, about thirty Dutch residents have already ordered and paid for the Liberty.
 The list price is just under €500,000 ($587,000).

-At the moment, the granted permission is only for a single vehicle.
+At the moment, the granted permission to drive is only for a single vehicle.
 That means PAL-V cannot yet put their car into full production.
 The Netherlands Vehicle Authority first needs to ensure that the company can produce every vehicle according to the same quality standards.

 PAL-V has been working on the Liberty since 2007.
 The European Aviation Safety Agency is still examining the company’s request to have the vehicles certified to fly.
 The company expects this permission to arrive in 2022.